unrealwork/axibase-collector/jobs/examples/nginx.md

 Repeat the process, if you have multiple NGINX servers.

-## Import NGINX CSV parser configuration into Axibase Time Series Database
+## Import NGINX CSV parser configuration into ATSD

 * Login into ATSD web interface.
 * Open **Configuration:Parsers CSV** page.